Project Homeless Connect

 New Horizons Behavioral Health provides effective treatment and evidence-based interventions for individuals and families experiencing homelessness.

 The Point-in-Time (PIT) count is a count of sheltered and unsheltered homeless persons on a single night in January.
 HUD requires that Continuums of Care conduct an annual count of homeless persons who are sheltered in emergency shelter, transitional housing, and Safe Havens on a single night.
 Continuums of Care also must conduct a count of unsheltered homeless persons every other year (odd numbered years).
 Each count is planned, coordinated, and carried out locally.
 The Housing Inventory Count (HIC) is a point-in-time inventory of provider programs within a Continuum of Care that provide beds and units dedicated to serve persons who are homeless, categorized by five Program Types: Emergency Shelter; Transitional Housing; Rapid Re-housing; Safe Haven; and Permanent Supportive Housing.

-In 2017 the United Way of the Chattahoochee Valley’s Home For Good program conducted 282 surveys for the annual Point In Time (PIT) Count.
+In 2018 the United Way of the Chattahoochee Valley’s Home For Good program conducted over 300 surveys for the annual Point In Time (PIT) Count.
 The survey sheds light on the situations of local sheltered and unsheltered homeless individuals, and gathers information to help those in need as well as develop more effective homelessness prevention programs.

-If you are interested in making a donation to New Horizons Behaviioral Health programs serving individuals and families experiencing homelessness due to mental illness and/or addictive disease, please contact Susan Gallagher at firstname.lastname@example.org or call 706-596-5517.
+If you are interested in being a sponsor for PROJECT HOMELESS CONNECT, please contact Susan Gallagher at firstname.lastname@example.org or call 706-596-5517.